-Our overall advice is to keep in mind that a Zoom interview is a real interview, with real consequences to your job search and make sure to treat it accordingly.
+Our overall advice is to keep in mind that Zoom job interviews are real interviews.
+There are real consequences to your job search and make sure to treat it accordingly.
 Here are some tips that may help:

-For our law firm partner clients, dress as you would to go to court or to meet with your most important client.
-Generally, this means a suit and a tie for the men and a dress, suit, or the equivalent for the women.
+For our law firm partner clients, dress as you would for court or to meet with your most important client.
+Generally, this means a suit and a tie for men and a dress, suit, or the equivalent for women.
 (If you’re reading this and you’re in a different industry, just make sure to dress in the attire that’s expected for an in-person interview in your industry.)

 And please be sure to wear the whole outfit!
 Not only is it better for your mindset to be dressed in your business clothes for a business interview, but if you’re not wearing pants you can’t jump up and adjust the computer/lighting/microphone or get a wandering child or pet to leave the room.